 This Privacy Policy may update aperiodically.
-We will notify you of any changes by posting the new Privacy Policy on this page.
-You are advised to review this Privacy Policy periodically for any changes.
+The user will be notified of any changes by seeing the new Privacy Policy on this page.
+The user is advised to review this Privacy Policy periodically for any changes.
 Changes to this Privacy Policy are effective when they are posted on this page.